amizolf/Python/README.md

 # Five-solutions
-The five distinct codes for one question
+The five distinct codes for one question.

 The first question is to print out the below __*pattern of stars*__ in five distinct ways using python.